 Anxiety in cats can be a serious problem.
 When kitties are constantly feeling worried, fearful or uneasy, it will start to affect their overall wellbeing.
 An anxious cat may tremble, salivate or suffer changes to their heart and respiratory rates.
 They could also lose their appetite, develop erratic sleeping patterns, lose interest in themselves and their environment and even become destructive.

 One thing is certain, anxiety can affect any feline, even if you have one of the calmest cat breeds.
 The important thing is to spot early warning signs – unusual ongoing behavior such as tail flicking, dilated pupils, excessive vocalization and learning away.
+If your cat licks their lips, this could also be a sign of anxiety.
 You then need to take action because ignoring the problem will only cause it to worsen.

 Trouble is, it's not always that easy to pick up on the signs.
 Our feline friends can be easily spooked, whether that's by a vacuum cleaner switching on or even the crumpling of a coat.
 They can also become anxious due to a change in their lives including moving home, a new addition to the household or even a change in litter type.